ftctechnh/ftc_app/README.md

 That's it!

-While the library is still undergoing development, it is quite stable, and our own teams are actively developing their competition code using it.
+While this library is still undergoing development, it is quite stable, and our own teams are actively developing their competition code using it.
 It currently is synchronized to the FTC headquarters beta release; when FTC HQ updates to a final release for the season, we will synchronize with that as fast as we are able.